February 2026

 Reflect on the labour market outlook in the insurance industry: • What kind of demand is there for jobs in the insurance industry? • Where are the jobs, and who is hiring? • What's an example of a role that Zurich Canada is hiring for right now?
 Helpful resources for labour market research: • Job Bank (jobbank.gc.ca) • Statistics Canada • Zurich Canada Careers • myBlueprint occupation profiles • Insurance Institute of Canada Cite your sources.
 For example: "according to Job Bank..." or "Statistics Canada reports..."

-Create a 60-90 second video covering Steps 1-5.
+Create a video that is two minutes or less, covering Steps 1-5.
 Your video should include: • Your chosen climate risk and why you picked it • Your real Canadian example with data • How insurance helps communities (prepare, respond, recover) • Your insurance career spotlight • Your thoughts on the future outlook Format: • Vertical vs. horizontal?
 Up to you. • Talking head vs. animations?
 Up to you. • Documentary style vs. TikTok style?
 Up to you.
 The only requirements are that it addresses each of the 5 steps above, and we're able to click a link to watch it.
 IMPORTANT: Make sure the video link has proper sharing settings.
 Test your link in an incognito browser window before submitting.
 If it works there without login, it should work for us too.

 Evaluation Rubric Summary